![]() |

 Listen Now...

-Few things in materials science are more interesting and rewarding than discovering new materials.
-In this episode, Taylor and Andrew sit down with Paul Canfield, a physicist from Ames Laboratory to discuss materials discovery—and the creative ways he writes about it.
-From cooking metaphors to "shaving the dice" to beat nature, they dive into the colorful word choice he uses to bring his work to life..
-This episode of the Materialism Podcast is sponsored by the American Ceramics Society.
-Check out the ACerS learning center with over 20+ On-Demand Courses on topics such as the fundamentals, research, manufacturing, and more.
-Visit them, at this link [HERE] for $100 off your next On-Demand course registration with the ACerS Learning Center.
-The Materialism Podcast is sponsored by Materials Today, an Elsevier community dedicated to the creation and sharing of materials science knowledge and experience through their peer-reviewed journals, academic conferences, educational webinars, and more Thanks to Kolobyte and Alphabot for letting us use their music in the show!
+Having access to advanced characterization tools sounds great but sadly they aren't easily attainable.
+Momentum Transfer seeks to remedy this by offering mail-in access to synchrotron X-ray powder diffraction and scattering measurements.
+Taylor sits down with Dr. Maxwell Terban co-founder of Momentum Transfer to go over the technology and his history with it.
+They also discuss some interesting uses of the technology including the characterization of Neanderthal campfire ash.
+This episode of the Materialism Podcast is sponsored by Momentum Transfer.
+Visit their website for more details about their measurement services.
+[LINK] he Materialism Podcast is sponsored by the American Ceramics Society.
+Visit them, at ceramics.org/materialism to unlock full access to the Bulletin with a free ACerS membership.
+The Materialism Podcast is sponsored by Materials Today, an Elsevier community dedicated to the creation and sharing of materials science knowledge and experience through their peer-reviewed journals, academic conferences, educational webinars, and more.
+Thanks to Kolobyte and Alphabot for letting us use their music in the show!
 If you have questions or feedback please send us emails at materialism.podcast@gmail.com or connect with us on social media: Instagram, Twitter.
 Materialism Team: Taylor Sparks, Andrew Falkowski, & Jared Duffy.